-The blues cards represent ideas associated to social capital and risk awareness.
-They included for instance 'number of activities related to flood prevention', 'number of religious structure in a community', 'number of CBOs' and 'amount of Mahber'.
+Responses associated to social capital and risk awareness included for instance 'number of activities related to flood prevention', 'number of religious structure in a community', 'number of CBOs' and 'amount of Mahber'.
 The latter represents the number of locally based affiliations typical for Addis.
 They are described by Addis partners as followed: